 Amira's life and death always make me think about my purpose in life and whether I am living it.
-I think the reminder startled me because I recently did some soul searching about one of my occupations and decided to let it go, but the thought startled me.
+I think the reminder startled me because I recently did some soul searching about one of my occupations and decided it just wasn't my destiny.
 It shouldn't have startled me because I have learned to live by faith and trust God.
-However, the decision I'm contemplating is completely unlike what I've done in the past and a little scary...
+However, you do what you have to do until you can do what you want to do.

 People always told me I would be and It had always been prophesied to me that I'd be a preacher, but I didn't want to do it.
 In my mind, preachers made no money and I grew up in the land of preachers and churches where everyone went to church, but had the same problems everyone else did (I mean even the hype, Charismatic, Pentecostal, sho 'nuff Bible-teaching, churches).
 Thus, I never wanted to be labeled as a hypocrite, even though I had times in life where I was...
 Lord, help.

 Eventually, I accepted the calling.
 It was just who I was: a preacher.
 And I wanted to be living this purpose as my daughter and children grew up.
 So, in 2007, my wife and I moved back to NC in pursuit of purpose.
 We planted the church that God had put in my heart.
 I pursued my purpose to be the preacher I had always knew God had called me to be and it was because of Amira.